 We've made a list below of the top 10 things to do in Budapest in January, with a variety of indoor and outdoor activities for you to enjoy.

 1. Go Ice Skating

-A huge open air ice rink at City Park sees hundreds of people skating across the massive the 12,000 square meter Varosligeti Ice Rink.
+A huge open-air ice rink at City Park sees hundreds of people skating across the massive 12,000 square meter Varosligeti Ice Rink.

-This is the often called the oldest ice rink in Europe, and is one that is backdropped against the beautiful Vajdahunyad Castle.
+This is often called the oldest ice rink in Europe and is one that is backdropped against the beautiful Vajdahunyad Castle.